 Of course, you’ve come to Rome to sample some typical Italian specialties, but in case you’re looking for spices, herbs, vegetables and more from all parts of the world, then you can’t miss Nuovo Mercato Esquilino.
 Situated in one of the most multi-ethnic neighborhoods of the city, this indoor market is a true feast for your eyes: it’s a loud, colorful, fragrant and chaotic mix of people and products.
 You’ll probably discover some exotic fruits and vegetables you’ve never seen or tried before.
 The vendors will be happy to tell you how to prepare them.
 Nuovo Mercato Esquilino is held every day except Sunday from 5am to 3pm (and to 5pm on Tuesday, Friday and Saturday).
 It’s located about 10 minutes walking from Termini station.

-The market in Testaccio is another classic Roman standby.
-Though the location has recently moved from the old covered stalls in Piazza Testaccio to a new bright building near to the MACRO Museum, the energetic atmosphere has remained.
-At the Testaccio Market you can find anything from artesian house furnishings to a horse butcher.
-Its also a perfect place to pick up some original gifts to take back home.
-And if your hunger can’t wait to cook up the groceries, stop at the stand serving hot sandwiches made with tripe—a district speciality—or bollito (boiled meat).
-Che buono!
-And if you’re lucky, you might just see us there!
-Read more about the Testaccio Market.
+The market in Testaccio is another must for foodies visiting Rome.
+Though the location has moved from the old covered stalls in Piazza Testaccio to a new bright building near to the MACRO Museum, the energetic atmosphere has remained.
+At the Testaccio Market you can find anything from handmade house furnishings to local produce and meat.
+We love getting a freshly made bruschetta with local tomatoes and mozzarella.

 Join our Taste of Testaccio Food Tour and meet our favorite local vendors at the Testaccio Market!